Transfers and Servicing of Financial Assets (Portfolio 5184)

 Lastly, this Portfolio explains how to account for servicing rights.
 Often, when selling a financial asset that is a debt obligation, the transferor will retain the rights to service the asset and will receive servicing fees in return.
 The transferor must determine whether the servicing rights constitute a servicing asset (because the fees will more than adequately compensate it for servicing the financial asset) or a servicing liability (because the fees will not adequately compensate it).

-This Portfolio may be cited as Bloomberg BNA Tax and Accounting Portfolio No. 5184, Rood, Transfers and Servicing of Financial Assets (Accounting Policy and Practice Series).
+This Portfolio may be cited as Bloomberg Tax and Accounting Portfolio No. 5184, Rood, Transfers and Servicing of Financial Assets (Accounting Policy and Practice Series).